 The discussion in this proxy statement/prospectus of the merger and the contribution transaction and combination agreement is subject to and is qualified in its entirety by reference to the combination agreement, a copy of which is attached as Appendix A to this proxy statement/prospectus and is incorporated into this proxy statement/prospectus by reference.
-In addition, for more information regarding the terms of the combination agreement and the other agreements to be entered into at the completion of the proposed transactions that provide Harris with governance rights, among other things, which Harris and Harris Stratex will enter into at the time of the combination, see "The Combination Agreement", "The Investor Agreement", "The Non-Competition Agreement" and "Other Agreements" beginning on page 87, page 107, page 113 and page 114 of this proxy statement/prospectus, respectively.
+In addition, for more information regarding the terms of the combination agreement and the other agreements to be entered into at the completion of the proposed transactions that provide Harris with governance rights, among other things, which Harris and Harris Stratex will enter into at the time of the combination, see "The Combination Agreement", "The Investor Agreement", "The Non-Competition Agreement" and "Other Agreements" beginning on page 83 of this proxy statement/prospectus.